Prospective TOPS Students

 - Private Pay

-- TOPS Scholarship, which is a competitive funding source that provides $1,000 per semester.
+- TOPS Scholarship – a competitive funding source available to incoming students and current students.
 Students must achieve a passing grade and/or Satisfactory rating in all of their classes in order to receive continued funding – a more comprehensive Satisfactory Academic Progress policy is forthcoming.

 - 529 Education Savings Plans – contact your 529 counselor for more information.

 You may also be interested in the following information: